conectado/conectado-blog/content/sharing-io-resources.md

 }
 ```

+{% note() %}
+The code for this example can be found in the {{ github(file="content/sharing-io-resources/channels") }} directory
+{% end %}

 In this version we have a single `message_dispatcher` that owns `connections`.
 By nature of being the single owner, `message_dispatcher` has `&mut` access to `connections` without any additional synchronization.
-This is much simpler than using a `Mutex` as there can't be any deadlock[^2].
+This is much simpler than using a `Mutex` as there can't be any deadlock[^1].
 But there's head-of-the-line blocking.

-In this case, head-of-the-line block means that line 56 prevents messages from any other client from being processed if the socket is not immediately ready.
-A possible fix is to wrap the sockets in a `Mutex` to be able to move them into a new task for writing, and in that way `message_dispatcher` can continue processing messages, but we're trying to avoid mutexes.
+In this case, head-of-the-line blocking means that writing to a socket could potentially block the task preventing any other message from being processed until that's done.
+A possible fix is to wrap the sockets in a `Mutex` to move them into a new task for writing, and in that way `message_dispatcher` can continue processing messages, but we're trying to avoid mutexes.

 A better solution is to have a single task owning each writer, in this way: